 - 5. Fill out the New Response controls as follows: - In the Name field, type an appropriate name.
-For example robots.txt. - Leave the Status menu set at its default 200 ok. - In the MIME Type field, type text/plain. - In the text editor area at the bottom of the window, specify at least one User-agent string and one Disallow string.
-For instance, the above example tells all user agents (via the User-agent: \ string) they are not allowed to crawl anything after /tmp// directory or the /foo.html file (via the Disallow: /tmp/\ and Disallow: /foo.html strings respectively). - 6.
+For example robots.txt. - Leave the Status menu set at its default 200 0K. - In the MIME Type field, type [text/plain]. - In the text editor area at the bottom of the window, specify at least one User-agent string and one Disallow string.
+For instance, the above example tells all user agents (via the User-agent: string) they are not allowed to crawl anything after Ttmp/ directory or the Too.html file (via the <a href="Disallow: /tmp/ and Disallow: /tmp/ and Disallow: /tmp/ and Disallow: /tmp/ and - 6.
 Click the Create button.
 Your new response appears in the list of responses. - 7.
 Click the gear icon to the right of the new response you just created and select Request Conditions from the menu.